eventOneHQ/apkup/README.md

 Usage
 ---

+    google-play-publisher \
-    google-play-publisher --auth api.json --recent-changes "en-US=some changes" /path/to/Package.apk
+      --auth api.json \
+      --recent-changes "en-US=`cat changes.txt`" \
+      /path/to/Package.apk

 ### Other options

  - `--track` Specify track for this release.
 Can be alpha, beta, production or rollout.
-Default: beta
+Default: alpha

 Using the API
 ---